MonkmanMH/DataScienceResources_draft/README.md

 # DataScienceResources

 A rough compendium of resources that cover data science topics (a.k.a. statistics, econometrics, actuarial science, etc.).
 These will cover general theory, methodology, applications, and R tools and methods.
+The listing is not intended to be comprehensive, but will be resources I find as part of my projects or random happenstance.
 The emphasis will be on web resources, although published texts will also be included where appropriate.

 **[webpage version](http://monkmanmh.github.io/DataScienceResources/)**